- Unlimited entry

 Healesville Sanctuary is leading the fight against extinction by breeding critically endangered animals like the Mountain Pygmy-possum, Corroboree Frog, and Helmeted Honeyeater.
 But we need your help!

 We are inviting schools to take the Love Your Locals Challenge and partner with us to fight extinction.
+By sharing your efforts with us, you can be in the running for a unique, behind-the-scenes visit to meet these precious animals!

 Suitable for a single class, year level or entire school, your students will have the opportunity to: